 Because of many things, Franklin is a great place for families with children to consider.
 First of all, many other families with children live here, making Franklin a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Franklin has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Franklin’s overall crime rate is lower than average for the country.

-Franklin is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Franklin does not have a public transit system used by locals to get to and from work.

 The per capita income in Franklin in 2022 was $113,299, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $453,196 for a family of four.